ASP613/MCBEInjector/README.md

 At runtime, memory usage is fairly minimal, though one may find that the program does not look especially fancy.

 ![This is the program as it is in use.](https://github.com/ASP613/MCBEInjector/blob/main/Capture.PNG)

+Please note that it is unlikely to work with most third-party client DLLs.